McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 See [Mermaid documentation](http://mermaid-js.github.io/mermaid/#/Setup?id=mermaidapi-configuration-defaults) for all allowed settings.

-The `theme` setting is somewhat special as it can be set by your used color variant.
+The `theme` setting can also be set by your used color variant.
 This will be the sitewide default and can - again - be overridden by your settings in `config.toml`, frontmatter or diagram directives.

 {{% notice note %}}
 If you want to use mermaid codefences, you have to turn off `guessSyntax` for the `markup.highlight` setting.